-- In line with the national development profile and social dynamics, the department will expand the multi-tiered package to support commercialisation of grassroots innovations, through technology development, compliance with industry standards where applicable, and protection of IP and mentorship. - More deliberate focus on IP related solutions that will enable and improve access to basic services, strengthen the capacity of the state in service delivery and promote the inclusion of women, youth and people living with disabilities. - Facilitate commercialisation of grassroots innovation and its access to publicly available IP in line with the commitment for the deployment of locally developed technology solutions, using instruments such as technology demonstrations, agroprocessing facilities and support for
+- In line with the national development profile and social dynamics, the department will expand the multi-tiered package to support commercialisation of grassroots innovations, through technology development, compliance with industry standards where applicable, and protection of IP and mentorship. - Facilitate commercialisation of grassroots innovation and its access to publicly available IP in line with the commitment for the deployment of locally developed technology solutions, using instruments such as technology demonstrations, agroprocessing facilities and support for entrepreneurs.